MiaMengjiao/LAVD_RCLV-Orthogonal-Parallel-Architecture/README.md

 ## 4. Extract CPU-based parallel RCLV in Algorithm 2: RCLV_start.py and *i4_eddy_detect_core.py (non-open source)

 NOTE: It is mostly being used internally by our group and is still under development.

+When using this code, please cite the following source for the underlying theory:

+Tian, Fenglin, Mengjiao Wang, Xiao Liu, Qiu He, and Ge Chen.
+(2022).
+SLA-based orthogonal parallel detection of global rotationally coherent Lagrangian vortices.
+Journal of Atmospheric and Oceanic Technology, 39(6), 823–836, https://doi.org/10.1175/JTECH-D-21-0103.1.
 ---------------------------------------
 @author: Mengjiao Wang